f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Adding Allow List Entries via API
 -----------------------------------

-By default SNMP queries are not allowed into the F5OS layer.
-Before enabling SNMP you'll need to open up the out-of-band management port on F5OS-A to allow SNMP queries.
-Below is an example of allowing an multiple SNMP endpoints at to access SNMP on the system on port 161.
+Below is an example of allowing multiple SNMP endpoints (port 161) to query SNMP on the F5OS platfrom layer.

 .. code-block:: bash